 - 2019 — Helen Vale, Namibia Quaker Community: Re-envisioning the Quaker Testimonies in turbulent times: seeking from the silence. (eMseni Christian Centre, Benoni, Gauteng)

 - 2018 — Nancy Fee: Travelling on Inward and Outward Journeys.
-(Good Shepherd Retreat Centre, Hartbeespoort, Gauteng)
+(Good Shepherd Retreat Centre, Hartbeespoort, North West Province)

 - 2016 – Jennifer Kavanagh: No Other: a journey into oneness.
 (Modderpoort, Free State)

 - 2015 abstract — Rob Thomson: Human Economic Activity: Holding Organisations Accountable for an Environmentally, Socially and Economically Sustainable future.
-(Good Shepherd Retreat Centre, Hartbeespoort, Gauteng)
+(Good Shepherd Retreat Centre, Hartbeespoort, North West Province)